 After Ryuko and Satsuki were revealed to be sisters, the fandom had a field day, turning the latter into a full on siscon for the former.
 It led to some hilarious results.

-Ryuko, Satsuki and Ragyo in their Stripperific kamui outfits.
+Ryuko, Satsuki and Ragyo in their Stripperific Kamui outfits.
 Clear as day.

-Aikuro.
+Aikurou.
 Being subtle is against his nature.
 Come Valentines Day, most Kill la Kill jokes involved him and his shiny parts.

 Jakuzure.
 Let's just say that there are many ways that one can twist her musical themes into something else.